 Northwest Africa 10019 is unique among all pallasites in that it contains a low abundance (<1 vol%) of Ca-plagioclase (An5084); the pyroxene pallasite Choteau is the only other pallasite found to contain plagioclase, but in that pallasite it is highly albitic (Ab85.6).
 Boesenberg et al. (2016) observed that plagioclase in NWA 10019 is present as fine (1050 µm) to coarse (2 mm) grains within olivine and orthopyroxene.
 The angular olivines in NWA 10019 have a Fa content (~Fa16.5) that is appreciably higher than typical main-group pallasites, but similar to the subset of main-group pallasites with anomalous silicates (Springwater, Rawlinna 001, Phillips County, and Zaisho).
 Boesenberg et al. (2016) identified a unique enclave in NWA 10019 that has more primitive phases than the rest of the pallasite, including Mg-rich chromite, slightly more magnesian olivine, and plagioclase that has a broader compositional range.
 In addition, they reported that the pallasite has an Fe/Mn value of 2837.

 In a study conducted by Gregory et al. (2016), it was ascertained that Choteau is compositionally and isotopically similar to both Vermillion and Y-8451, and it was concluded that these three pyroxene pallasites form a grouplet; they suggested that these meteorites should be termed 'Vermillion pallasites' (see the Vermillion page for additional details).
-The low-Ca pyroxene in Zinder, NWA 1911, and NWA 10019 is entirely composed of orthopyroxene (orthopyroxene in NWA 10019 contains ~100µm-sized clinopyroxene inclusions; Boesenberg et al., 2016), while that in the Vermillion pallasites comprises both orthopyroxene and clinopyroxene (Niekerk, 2005; Irving and Kuehner, 2013).
+The low-Ca pyroxene in Zinder, NWA 1911, NWA 10019, and LoV 263 is composed entirely of orthopyroxene (orthopyroxene in NWA 10019 contains ~100µm-sized clinopyroxene inclusions; Boesenberg et al., 2016), while that in the Vermillion pallasites comprises both orthopyroxene and clinopyroxene (Niekerk, 2005; Irving and Kuehner, 2013).
 Zinder contains a higher abundance of chromite compared to the Vermillion pallasites.
-The O-isotopic compositions of the Vermillion pallasites are distinct from the other three pyroxene pallasites, and many are associated with a number of established O-isotopic trends: Zinder plots on the terrestrial fractionation line (Bunch et al., 2005), the Vermillion pallasites plot near the field of acapulcoites and lodranites, and both NWA 1911 and NWA 10019 plot on the eucrite/mesosiderite fractionation line, which remains incompletely resolved from the bimodal fractionation trend of the main-group pallasites (Ziegler and Young, 2011; K. Ziegler, 2015).
+The O-isotopic compositions of the Vermillion pallasites are distinct from the other four pyroxene-bearing pallasites, and many are associated with a number of established O-isotopic trends: the Vermillion pallasites plot near the field of acapulcoites and lodranites, and both NWA 1911 and NWA 10019 plot on the eucrite/mesosiderite fractionation line, which remains incompletely resolved from the bimodal fractionation trend of the main-group pallasites (Ziegler and Young, 2011; K. Ziegler, 2015).
+Although Zinder has been demonstrated to be associated with NWA 1911 (Boesenberg and Humayun, 2019), it plots on the terrestrial fractionation line due to a difference in δ17O values; however, terrestrial weathering may be the reason for this difference.

 A separate O-isotopic analysis for NWA 10019 was conducted by Boesenberg et al. (2016), and it provided values which plot on an extension of the main-group near the pyroxene pallasite NWA 1911.
 However, many mineralogical features distinguish NWA 10019 from the main-group pallasites, including the presence of plagioclase, a significantly lower abundance of volatile elements (e.g., Ga, Ge, As and Au), high Al content in chromite, and metal that is more evolved than in any other pallasite.